HemantKr071/RepoRead.AI/README.md

 ---
 ## ⭐ Support This Project

-If you find **GitRead.AI** useful, consider giving the repository a star ⭐.
+If you find **RepoRead.AI** useful, consider giving the repository a star ⭐.
 It motivates me to keep improving and helps others discover the project!

 Your support means a lot 🙌